 For student’s personal over the counter medication- it must be in the original package with the dosing information present.
 The nurse can only give the medication as directed on the manufacturer’s package label.
 If your medical provider has ordered your child to take the medication in a different manner than the label instructs, the school nurse will need a prescription order from your medical provider.

 Non-prescription medications purchased and administered by Noblesville Schools.
 The school board policy allows students with parent permission form on file to receive stocked medication.
-The school will provide up to four doses of specified medications if it would become necessary for your child to take in order for them to remain at school.
-So as not to interrupt the school’s schedule, the availability will be 9am – 2pm.
+If it would become necessary for your child to take in order for them to remain at school, the school will provide up to four doses of specified medications throughout the school year.
+So as not to interrupt the school’s schedule, the availability will be 9am – 2pm for elementary students and 10am - 3pm for secondary students.
 The school nurse will let you know if personal medication will be needed at school if four doses are used for your child.

 Medical Forms/Health information: We encourage you to visit the Noblesville Schools Health Services Department website (noblesvilleschools.org) for health information and medical forms or your local school nurse clinic.As always, the health of your child is of utmost importance to us.
 Please do not hesitate to contact your Community Health Network School Nurse with any questions or concerns you may have.